Gap Year in Croatia

 Visa requirements for Croatia differ based on citizenship, so be sure to confirm with your local embassy before traveling.

 US, Canadian, British, and Australian citizens are not required to have a tourist visa if they are planning to stay for less than 90 days.
-You do need a valid passport that is good for up to three months after your planned departure date.
+You do need a valid passport that is valid for up to three months after your planned departure date.
 Travelers are required to register with the local police station within 24 hours of arrival.
 Generally, if you are staying in a hotel or hostel they’ll register for you.

 Individuals interested in staying longer than 90 days have a few hoops to jump through.
-Temporary stay permits are often required be obtained from a Croatian Consulate or Embassy in your home country.
-Once in Croatia, a residency permit can be obtained by providing documents such a birth certificate, proof of health insurance, proof of financial means and a criminal background check, among other things.
+Temporary stay permits are often required to be obtained from a Croatian Consulate or Embassy in your home country.
+Once in Croatia, a residency permit can be obtained by providing documents such a birth certificate, proof of health insurance, proof of financial means, and a criminal background check, among other things.
 All pertinent documents must also be translated into Croatian and have an “Apostille” stamp.
 Those interested in working will need to apply for an additional work permit.

 Be sure to give yourself plenty of time to research the process, gather the necessary documents, and apply in advance.